nacin023/youtube_engagement_analysis/README.md

 ### Key Insights Summary:
 1. **Skewed Engagement**: A few viral videos drive the bulk of engagement across views, likes, and comments.
-2. **Content Focus**: Apple-related content continues to drive significant viewership, with the word 'iPhone' appearing in top-performing videos.
+2. **Content Focus**: Apple-related content continues to drive significant viewership, with the words 'Apple' and 'iPhone' appearing in top-performing videos.
 3. **Engagement Plateau**: While views have continued to grow, likes and comments show signs of leveling off since 2021.
-4. **High-Engagement Days**: Fridays are the most common day for posting top-performing videos, with 9 AM and 8 PM being optimal posting times.
+4. **High-Engagement Days**: Fridays seem to be the most common day for posting top-performing videos, with 9 AM and 8 PM being optimal posting times.

 ### Key Performance Metrics:
 - **Average views per video**: 3.99 million